 • Marital and family difficulties

 • Traumatic experiences at any stage of life

 • Low confidence and self-esteem

 I am on your side and able to help you.
-I offer a safe, accepting, non-judgemental connection to help you find a way forward your way.
+I offer a safe, accepting, non-judgemental connection to help you find a way forward - your way.

 Our counselling relationship

 I understand that choosing a counsellor to work with is not easy.
-If you think you might be interested in us working together, please get in touch by email, text or phone and we can arrange a free consultation before you commit to anything.
+If you think you might be interested in us working together, please get in touch by email, text or call and we can arrange a free consultation before you commit to anything.
 We can discuss your best hopes and worst fears about the process.
 I will do my best to answer any questions and address any concerns that you may have.
 If you decide then or later that you want to go ahead with an initial session we can make the arrangements.